 By Herbert Lash

-NEW YORK, April 24 (Reuters) - Global equity markets and crude oil rose on Wednesday, drawing support from strong corporate earnings and speculation of a European Central Bank interest rate cut after weak German economic data.
+NEW YORK, April 24 (Reuters) - Global equity markets and crude oil edged higher on Wednesday, drawing support from strong corporate earnings and speculation of a European Central Bank interest rate cut after weak German economic data.

-Wall Street traded flat to lower after a report said U.S. durable goods recorded their biggest drop in seven months in March, which tempered enthusiasm over what has so far been a relatively robust U.S. earnings season.
+Wall Street traded flat to lower after a report said U.S. durable goods recorded their biggest drop in seven months in March, which tempered enthusiasm over a relatively robust earnings season.

 A gauge of planned business spending rose only modestly, indicating a slowdown in U.S. economic activity, which also weighed on U.S. equities.

-The Ifo report added to the view that the ECB is closer to lowering interest rates than at any time since it last cut them in July 2012 and is likely to shave off a quarter-point at its policy meeting next week.
+The report from the Munich-based Ifo think tank added to the view that the ECB is closer to lowering interest rates than at any time since it last cut them in July 2012 and is likely to cut rates a quarter-point at its policy meeting next week.

 "There is enthusiasm the ECB is poised to cut rates and that simply means more liquidity and that is the underlying, basic strong factor for stock markets around the globe," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.